 IT Matters: Driving Research and Discovery

-CANCELLED DUE TO INCLEMENT WEATHER: Monday, November 26, 9 to 11 a.m., Reva and David Logan Center for the Arts, Performance Hall
+Thursday, May 16, 9 to 11 a.m., Reva and David Logan Center for the Arts, Performance Hall

 A continental breakfast will be provided, and the event will include time for networking with colleagues from across campus.

-More about the guests for the November 26 IT Matters:
+More about the IT Matters guests:

-Robert Grossman is a faculty member in the Section of Genetic Medicine, as well as the chief research informatics officer for the Division of the Biological Sciences.
+Robert Grossman is a faculty member in the section of Genetic Medicine, as well as the chief research informatics officer for the Division of the Biological Sciences.
 He is also a senior fellow in the Computation Institute and the Institute for Genomics and Systems Biology.
 His research group focuses on bioinformatics, data mining, cloud computing, data intensive computing, and related areas.
 He is also the founder of Open Data Group, which has provided strategic consulting and outsourced services in analytics since 2002, specializing in building predictive models over big data.
-His current research is focused on bioinformatics, especially developing systems, applications, and algorithms so that large datasets of genomics data can be integrated with phenotype information extracted from electronic medical records and analyzed to deepen our understanding of diseases.
+His current research is focused on bioinformatics, especially developing systems, applications, and algorithms so that large data sets of genomics data can be integrated with phenotype information extracted from electronic medical records and analyzed to deepen our understanding of diseases.